Matt and Laura Grundler | May 2016

 For all of their hard work during their teaching careers, the learning they cultivated in their classrooms, and the kids they inspired to be great people.
 Even now, they continue to teach everyday, tutoring our son Owen after school via FaceTime.
 But most of all, we thank them for teaching their sons the value of an education, and that hard work makes all the difference.

 For her commitment to the craft, her modeling of lifelong learning, and the countless lives she impacted through her authentic connections.
 Her mantra everyday to every class was “make good choices.”
 She was Laura’s educational mentor, guide and guru, and we miss her dearly.

 We also each chose a couple of teachers that we remember from our childhood who helped guide us (or just believed in our abilities!).
 Our thanks extend to: Ms. Young, Laura’s 5th grade teacher, for building her up everyday and helping her believe that dyslexia was just a bump on the path of learning that made her a better student; and Mr. Bombeck, Matt’s 5th grade teacher, for helping Matt to search for creative thinking in everything he did.

 And of course we couldn’t write an article thanking teachers without a shout-out to our art teachers!
 Laura’s middle school art teacher, Mrs. Harjo, taught her to love fibers and helped her find creative confidence.
 Her high school teacher, Mrs. Blake, showed her how to be expressive and find artistic voice.
 Matt’s high school art teacher, Mrs. Johnson, taught him to not be happy with the bare minimum, but to exceed it!
 From the bottom of our hearts, thank you for teaching us.

 Professionally, we’d like to thank our very supportive, always inspiring, network of amazing educators that interact with us daily, both near and far.
 Thank you for always being a sounding board, a fountain of ideas, and a wealth of resources.
-We thank you all so very much and have the deepest appreciation for all our colleagues.
+We thank you all so very much and have the deepest teacher appreciation week for all our colleagues.